One Bullet Clips

 - One of the more common examples are pistols with what are known as "magic slides" - contrary to real-world pistol operation, where the slide only locks back when the final round from a magazine has been chambered and fired, most games with pistols whose slides move on their own at all will magically lock back at the start of a reload, even if you had only fired a single bullet from the previous magazine.

 - The first two games are actually somewhat schizophrenic about this trope.
 The bolt-action weapons all follow these rules except for the Lee-Enfield, which can only be manually reloaded if there are five or less bullets left in it.
 Additionally, the BAR in 1, along with the Bren, Gewehr 43, and SVT-40 in 2, do not have alternate reload animations for emptying the magazine.
+The M1 Garand takes it a step further, where (in a nod to how real soldiers were trained in its use) the player cannot reload it at all except from empty; in World at War, where the player actually can reload it mid-clip, the gun inverts the usual rules for this and still reloads much faster from empty.
+The SVT-40 and Gewehr 43, when they were first added in United Offensive, also inverted this, where for some reason reloading mid-magazine would have your character pull and lock the bolt handle back first and then replace the magazine, while reloading from empty would skip that step since the handle had already locked back from firing the last round.

 - Shotguns that are loaded one shell at a time in this series go to both extremes - the pump-action ones are always pumped at the end of a reload no matter how many shells are loaded, while the automatic ones leave the chambering step out entirely.
 The exceptions are the M1897 Trench Gun in the World War II-based games (only pumped after an empty reload) and Black Ops' version of the SPAS-12 (firing semi-auto for once but still always pumped after a reload).